 dRofus.
 It is webbased and plugs in Revit.
 (Tzveta)

 Q: How you cope with enormous amount of client requirements, codes, regulations, standards, recommendations, etc for complex projects.
 I had 7,000 items to deal with in my recent project presented in fragmented documents, very often contradicting each other.
-[Voytek Pniewski] – GM
+[Voytek Pniewski] Trelligence Affinity can store any user-defined information in the project file and users can create custom reports to present the information in any format. – GM

 Use dRofus – a Centralized Database that is cloud based so multiple users input and access the data not just a 1 or 2 users.
 This eliminate or at least drastically reduces fragmented documents, as all the requirements will be entered into the 1 database (Tzveta)